Shaaali/identity-apps/docs/guides/fragments/self-service/manage-consents.md

     - Clear the attributes individually and click **Update**.
 This removes access to the unselected user attributes for the given application.
     - Click **Revoke** to revoke all the user attributes shared with that application.

-If consent is revoked for a user attribute, the user will be prompted with consent in the next login attempt to that application.
+If consent is revoked for a user attribute, the user will be prompted for consent in the next login attempt to that application.